xigadee/Microservice/README.md

 Xigadee is made up of a set of libraries, which are listed below.
 They support different areas of Microservice functionality.
 These capabilities can be added to your project through the relevant [NuGet](https://www.nuget.org/packages?q=Tags%3A%22Xigadee%22) packages.

 * [Xigadee](Src/Xigadee.Platform/_Docs/Introduction.md)
-	- This is the core root library that is used to create Microservice and serverless based solutions.
+	- This is the core root library that is used to create Microservice based solutions.
 * [Xigadee Azure](Src/Xigadee.Azure/_docs/Introduction.md)
 	- This library allows for the seamless integration with many of the Azure platform PAAS services.
 * [Xigadee Api Server](Src/Xigadee.Api.Server/_docs/Introduction.md)